 sudo apt update && sudo apt install ubuntu-advantage-tools

-- Enable CC provisioning via the ubuntu-advantage script
+- Enable CC provisioning via the ubuntu-advantage-tools.

 - Proceed to Configuring the TOE into the Evaluated Configuration